ericwastaken/json-logs-to-adx/adx-helpers/README-Create-ADX-Support.md

 2. Create a free Azure Data Explorer Cluster:
     - Go to Azure ADX Portal (https://dataexplorer.azure.com/)
-    - Follow the steps
+    - Follow the steps to create your free cluster.

 3. Configure the new cluster:
     - Wait for deployment to complete
     - Go to your new cluster
     - Create a new database
-    - Use the connection string shown in "Overview"
+    - Use the cluster URI shown in "Overview"

 ## KQL Commands